FrederikTobner/JANUS/book/src/part-02-boot-process/linker-script.md

 We have assembly files.
 We'll have C files.
 But how do we tell the linker how to combine them into a bootable kernel?
 That's where the linker script comes in.

 Linker scripts are weird.
 They're not C. They're not assembly.
 They're their own strange declarative language that tells `ld` (the linker): "put this section here, that section there, and make sure everything lines up."
+Think of it as interior design for memory—you're telling the linker where to place the furniture, except the furniture is code and if you put it in the wrong place, the CPU throws a tantrum and reboots.

 > **The Crux: Why Can't the Linker Just Figure It Out?**
 >